chaozju2016/marl-ppo-suite/README.md

 - **HAPPO Implementation**: Heterogeneous-Agent PPO with agent-specific policies
 - **SMACv2 Support**: Integration with the next generation StarCraft Multi-Agent Challenge
 - **Installation Scripts**: Easy setup for StarCraft II and SMAC maps on both Linux and macOS
+- **Thread Optimization**: Automatic setting of environment variables for optimal performance with parallel environments

 ## Installation